peterballard/prmake/README.md

 # prmake
 Preprocessor to build more powerful makefiles

+(c) Peter Ballard, 2019

-Free to reuse and modify under the terms of the GPL.
+Free to reuse and modify under the terms of the GPLv3 (see "License" below).

 Installation
 ------------